kaungkhantko/BRAWL-Burmese-movies-cRAWLer-/docs/architecture.md

 ## 1 · Current Architecture

-> *This section documents the baseline implementation that is live today (pre‑V3).
+> *This section documents the baseline implementation that is live today.
 It provides a reference point for measuring progress and identifying technical debt.*

 ### 1.1 Class Diagram